 The main takeaway from this survey is that there can be no question as to the importance of human interaction at work.

 Employees in any sort of enterprise are not drones or automatons programmed to repeat a task over and over again, they need to have their emotional needs taken care of especially when we consider the sheer amount of time we all spend at work.
 The more we can motivate them to work then they will want to do more work rather than seeing what work they have to do, it’s part of the discretionary effort.

 No business will retain staff for very long if this aspect of their role remains unfulfilled as money can be had anywhere for those with the ability to earn it.

-This two way street requires employers to commit and invest in their workforce to let them know that they are valued and its only by treating them as individuals entitled to the small things that make them happy will they cultivate a business culture of positivity and co-operation for a greater goal.
+This two way street requires employers to have good leadership skills and to commit and invest in their workforce to let them know that they are valued and its only by treating them as individuals entitled to the small things that make them happy will they cultivate a business culture of positivity and co-operation for a greater goal.

 Try Task Pigeon Today!